Jarmos-san/dotfiles/README.md

 2. Each WSL distro can be configured individually.
 These configurations are specific to a WSL environment & won't work on native Linux environments.
 For more info on the topic, refer to the [official Microsoft WSL docs](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#configure-settings-with-wslconfig-and-wslconf).
 Besides, here's an [example `wsl.conf` file](https://raw.githubusercontent.com/Jarmos-san/dotfiles-windows/master/configs/wsl/wsl.conf) which should placed under `/etc`.

+3. If using Debian, by default most third-party packages other than core updates can be installed.
+Hence, it's important to update the `/etc/apt/sources.list` file with necessary info.
+A detailed writeup on the same is available in [this article](https://www.tecmint.com/fix-unable-to-locate-package-error-in-debian-9/).

 ...more such caveats will be noted as & when I come across any.

 ## How to Use This Project